WebWindow by Mark A. Agius, (c)1999 - 2012

 Network connection (Opens the Internet Connection window)

 Browser mode.
-(Display pages using IE 7, IE 8 or IE 9 code)
+(Display pages using IE 7, IE 8, IE 9 or IE 10 code)

 Display the page history list as page titles or page URL's.